meilisearch/documentation/learn/what_is_meilisearch/language.md

 ### What do you mean when you say Meilisearch offers _optimized_ support for a language?

-Optimized support for a language means Meilisearch has implemented internal processes specifically tailored to parsing that language, leading to more relevant results.
+Under the hood, Meilisearch relies on tokenizers that identify the most important parts of each document in a given dataset.
+Optimized support for a language means Meilisearch has implemented a tokenizer specifically tailored for that language.

 ### My language does not use whitespace to separate words.
 Can I still use Meilisearch?